27 oct. 2020 time: 13:30 pm – 14:30 pm CET

-COVID-19 has strengthened digital transformation in public service delivery at the global scale.
-It has become clear the world needs to be using technology and digital tools to solve the large number of challenges we’re facing.
-ReSPA, UNDP and NALAS have taken an active role in identifying the needs of their stakeholders in the situation of pandemic, produced different reports, organized several important online events and provided valuable and practical recommendations for the follow up.
+Covid-19 has strengthened digital transformation in public service delivery, at a global scale.
+It has become clear that the world needs to use technology and digital tools, to solve the large number of challenges we’re facing.
+ReSPA, UNDP and NALAS have taken an active role in identifying the needs of their stakeholders in this situation of pandemic, produced different reports, organized several important online events and provided valuable and practical recommendations for the follow up.

 27 oct.
 2020 time:15:45 pm – 16:30 pm CEST

 Session 2/1: Digital Economy: Supporting growth in digital entrepreneurship/ “E-commerce in COVID-19 times: How can a regional e-commerce market help?”

 Mr. Dritani Mezini, CEO &founder Duapune.com, key note speaker

 Mr. Christoph Ungerer, World Bank Washington

 Ms. Zorana Milidrag, president of the e-commerce association Serbia

 Mr. Milan Dobrijević, Serbian Ministry of Trade, Tourism and Telecommunications